-The EYLF says "Reflection involves educators thinking intentionally about their own and others' practices, with certain aims or goals in mind.
+The MTOP says "Reflection involves educators thinking intentionally about their own and others' practices, with certain aims or goals in mind.
 Critical reflection is a meaning-making process that involves a deeper level of thinking and evaluation.
 It requires engagement with diverse perspectives such as philosophy, theory, ethics and practice and then evaluating these in context, leading to pedagogical decisions and actions that are transformative (causing a marked change in someone or something)."

-Reflection something)."
-Name: Date: We reflect upon the theories from the EYLF and put the changes from the that influence the development and implementation of the curriculum inc • developmental theories that focus on describing and understanding children's learning, development and wellbeing over time.
-Describe a children that has made you think that you need to critically reflect from a time, or an experience when working with
+Critical Reflection pedagogical decisions and action something)." is that are transformative (caus ing a mai rked change in someone or Name: Date: oon the theories from the MTOP ar influence the development and im - • children' mental theories that focus on desc s learning, development and wellb that has made you think that you peing over time.
+Describe a time e, or an e xperience when working with